For Parent · Child care

 You Can Safely Skim

-- Pre-licensing visits (procedural)
+- Pre-licensing visits (procedural, before the facility opened)

 - Single Type B citations that were quickly corrected